 - you don’t have to remember which arrays/dimensions belong to which variables/parameters

 - you don’t have to parallelize over or distribute runs yourself

 - you don’t have to worry about loading, saving and merging disjoint data

-- you don’t need to guess when a set of runs is going to finish
+- you don’t have to guess when a set of runs is going to finish

-As well as the ability to automatically parallelize over runs, xyzpy provides the Crop object that allows runs and results to be written to disk, these can then be run by any process with access to the files - e.g. a batch system - or just serve as a convenient persistent progress mechanism.
+As well as the ability to automatically parallelize over runs, xyzpy provides the Crop object that allows runs and results to be written to disk, these can then be run by any process with access to the files - e.g. a batch system such as SGE, PBS or SLURM - or just serve as a convenient persistent progress mechanism.

-The aim of the plotting functionality is to keep the same interface between interactively plotting the data using bokeh, and static, publication ready figures using matplotlib, whilst being able to see the dependence on up to 4 dimensions at once.
+Once your data has been aggregated into a xarray.Dataset or pandas.DataFrame there exists many powerful visualization tools such as seaborn, altair, and holoviews / hvplot.
+To these xyzpy adds also a simple ‘oneliner’ interface for interactively plotting the data using bokeh, or for static, publication ready figures using matplotlib, whilst being able to see the dependence on up to 4 dimensions at once.

 Please see the docs for more information.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size xyzpy-1.0.0-py3-none-any.whl (82.2 kB)||File type Wheel||Python version py3||Upload date||Hashes View|